total-typescript/total-typescript-book/src/015-essential-types-and-annotations/workshop.md

 ### 021 - Annotating Empty Parameters

-Give the parameters of the `concatTwoStrings` function a type annotation to make the errors go away.
+Give the parameters of the `concatTwoStrings` function some type annotations to make the errors go away.

 https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#parameter-type-annotations

 ### 023 - Optional Function Parameters

-Work out how to make the `last` parameter optional in `concatName`.
+Work out how to make the `last` parameter optional in the `concatName` function.

 https://www.typescriptlang.org/docs/handbook/2/functions.html#optional-parameters

 ### 025 - Object Literal Types

-Figure out the correct type for `user` in `concatName`.
+Figure out the correct type for `user` in the `concatName` function.

 https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#object-types

 ### 026 - Optional Properties

-Figure out how to make the `last` property optional in the `user` parameter of `concatName`.
+Figure out how to make the `last` property optional in the `user` parameter of the `concatName` function.

 https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#optional-properties

+## Section 2

 ### 027 - Type Keyword

-We've got a bit of duplication between getRectangleArea and getRectanglePerimeter.
+We've got a bit of duplication between the types of `getRectangleArea` and `getRectanglePerimeter`.
 See if you can use the `type` keyword to remove this duplication.

 https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases

-## Section 2

 ### 028 - Arrays